ably/ably-dotnet/README.md

 ```

 ### Making explicit HTTP requests to Ably Rest Endpoints / Batch publish
-- The `AblyRest->Request` method should be used to make explicit HTTP requests.
+- The `AblyRest->Request` method can be used to make explicit HTTP requests to the [Ably REST API](https://ably.com/docs/api/rest-api).
 - It automatically adds necessary auth headers based on the initial auth config and supports pagination.
 - The following is an example of using the batch publish API based on the [Ably batch publish rest endpoint documentation](https://ably.com/docs/api/rest-api#batch-publish).

 ```csharp
     var objectPayload = new
     {